 Singapore Repertory Theatre is a Registered Charity and relies on voluntary contributions from its audience and other funders.
 Donations and sponsorship help every element of SRT’s work both on stage and off.
 From the creative teams that produce our most awe-inspiring shows to the creation of our remarkable Learning & Engagement programmes, voluntary contributions enable us to continue working to the highest possible standards.

-We are committed to fundraising best practices and abide by the Code Of Governance For Charities And IPCs.
+We are committed to fundraising, adhere to best practices and abide by the Code Of Governance For Charities And IPCs.
 We have been awarded the Charity Council’s Transparency Award in 2016, 2017 and 2018, and have the following policies in place:

 With your help, we can continue to nurture local talent and support the production of quality theatre.